 Quite simply, the same insight CANNOT be extracted using basic 10 query text search with no additional logic or analysis.
 And this assumes that the user configuring the keyword spotting system knows the most effective queries to leverage.
 Of course no one would know this information unless they listened to millions of calls as Convirza has.

-Finally as we wrap up our comparison of old school Call Analysis versus Conversation Analytics®, we see Conversation Analytics® clearly offers the tangible benefits of robust and deep insights, lower cost, scalability and faster access to insights.
+Finally as we wrap up our comparison of old school Call Analysis versus Conversation Analytics® automation, we see Conversation Analytics® automation clearly offers the tangible benefits of robust and deep insights, lower cost, scalability and faster access to insights.

 In essence, Conversation Analytics® automation is fully baked.
 Other call tracking solutions merely give you a limited number of ingredients that require loads of work and in the end produce a flavorless meal.
 It’s like they give you a box with a potato and raw steak but haven’t invented the oven yet.